-The current literature reveals that the classification of terrorists as criminals is based on the criminal element, incredibly violent attacks.
-At the same time, the classification as combatants resonates with military force against terrorist groups.
-To be clear, the pros’ primary contention is that terrorists are criminals, while the cons argue that terrorists are combatants.
-While there is a growing trend in research assessing the link between terrorists as combatants and criminals, there are few accounts regarding the role of the US criminal justice system in the prosecution of terrorist and terrorist suspects.
+The current literature reveals that the classification of terrorists as criminals are based on the criminal element, incredibly violent attacks.
+At the same time, the classification of combatants resonates with military force against terrorist groups.
+The pros’ primary contention is that terrorists are criminals, while the cons argue that terrorists are combatants.
+While there is a growing trend in research assessing the link between terrorists as combatants and criminals, there are few accounts regarding the role of the US criminal justice system in prosecuting terrorists and terrorist suspects.
 I argue that the US criminal justice system extends beyond borders to prosecute terrorists and terrorist suspects.

 This argument is tittered along three major lines: The first reason is the emerging role and responsibility of the military that requires the extension of the rule of law institutions to complement the military in its expansion.
 Secondly, the credibility and competence of the US justice system regarding acquittals and convictions are the hallmarks of any current justice system.
 Thirdly, the world is interconnected (one world) with shared problems, concerns, challenges, and threats that require joint or collective efforts.
 Thus, expanding the US criminal justice system beyond borders is a major step towards a global solution to dissuade threats, especially terrorism.